 - Plan and direct the risk management program.

 Popular Skills for Risk Management Director

-Survey takers who work as Risk Management Directors typically list a handful of skills they use on the job.
+Risk Management Directors typically list a handful of skills they use on the job.
 Most notably, skills in Risk Management / Risk Control, Insurance, Regulatory Compliance, and Safety Compliance are correlated to pay that is above average.
 Safety Compliance and Regulatory Compliance as skills, however, tend to be associated with significantly smaller paychecks.
-It is not unusual for someone who knows Insurance to be familiar with Risk Management / Risk Control, too.
+It is not unusual for someone who knows Insurance to be familiar with Risk Management / Risk Control as well.

 Pay by Experience Level for Risk Management Director

 Pay by Experience for a Risk Management Director has a positive trend.
 An entry-level Risk Management Director with less than 5 years of experience can expect to earn an average total compensation of $91,000 based on 21 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Risk Management Director with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $129,000 based on 35 salaries.
 An experienced Risk Management Director which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $144,000 based on 60 salaries.
 A Risk Management Director with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $131,000 based on 40 salaries.

 Pay Difference by Location